 Director – SEO Law

 Van Ann is a former corporate attorney at Proskauer Rose LLP, where she specialized in leveraged finance.
-During her time at Proskauer, she served as a Chair of the Asian Lawyers Affinity Group and a member of Proskauer’s Diverse Lawyers Network.
+During her time at Proskauer, Van Ann also served as a prior Chair of the Asian Lawyers Affinity Group and a member of Proskauer’s Diverse Lawyers Network.
 In those capacities, she was actively involved with Proskauer’s diversity recruiting, mentoring, and professional development initiatives.
 Van Ann also serves as the Chair of the Diversity Pipeline Initiatives Committee of the New York City Bar Association.

 Van Ann has a JD from Columbia Law School and a BBA from Southern Methodist University.